 Flooring planks and tiles have transformed the look of the modern bathroom, adding a natural and calming look to the interior that is ideal for the fresh, contemporary living space.

-Make your shower area an interior statement piece with these shower back boards and panels, effectively turning the enclosure into a feature wall that is both watertight and visually stunning.
+Make your shower area an interior statement piece with these bathroom wall panels and boards, effectively turning the enclosure into a feature wall that is both watertight and visually stunning.

 When shopping for bathroom tiles there are so many shapes, textures, colours, and materials to choose from that it may seem difficult to know where to start.
 The obvious factors to consider are your available budget and how you would like your bathroom to look.
 The level of waterproofing and durability required may influence your choice of material, particularly when deciding whether to buy porcelain or ceramic tiles.